Selecting the Best PORON® Foam for Long-Term Compression Recovery

 When the compression set of your elastomeric material is higher than expected, there may be underlying causes where the conditions exceed what the material can handle.
 For example:

-• Fluid: Material is incompatible with the fluids.
+- Fluid: Material is incompatible with the fluids it’s exposed to.

 While considering these, consulting with an experienced fabricator of elastomeric materials can help you avoid these issues.